ex-ratt/AdapTrack/README.md

 ```
 type fhog9                    ; feature type
                               ;   fhog# (Felzenszwalb's HOG variation, # = number of unsigned orientation bins)
-                              ;   fpdw (features of the Fasted Pedestrian Detector of the West)
+                              ;   fpdw (features of the Fasted Pedestrian Detector in the West)
 windowWidthInCells 10         ; width of the detection window in cells
 windowHeightInCells 10        ; height of the detection window in cells
 cellSizeInPixels 4            ; width and height of a cell in pixels